- Choosing the languages supported by the project and the analysis

 - Select the character string to translate.

-- Select "Translate" from the popup menu of the selection.
+- Select "Translate" in the context menu of the selection.
 The window for translating messages is displayed.

 - Type the translation and validate.
 The code line is displayed in the code editor: